baptistar/BOCS/README.md

 The BOCS algorithm is implemented in MATLAB and only requires the [CVX package](http://cvxr.com/cvx/) to be available in the local path for performing convex optimization.
 The scripts for comparing to other discrete optimization methods require an installation of [SMAC](http://www.cs.ubc.ca/labs/beta/Projects/SMAC/), the python wrapper [pySMAC](https://github.com/tdomhan/pysmac) and the [bayesopt](https://www.mathworks.com/help/stats/bayesopt.html) function in MATLAB for Bayesian Optimization with the Expected Improvement acquisition function.

+A python implementation of the BOCS algorithm is also available in the BOCSpy folder.
+The code has been tested with Python 2.7 and 3.5 and requires the [cvxpy](http://www.cvxpy.org) and [cvxopt](http://cvxopt.org) packages.

 ## Example running BOCS on a benchmark problem

 We provide an example for running the BOCS algorithm the Ising model sparsification benchmark problem on a 9-node grid graph with a budget of 100 sample evaluations.
 The code can also be run from MATLAB using the file `scripts/example_ising.m`.